|

 year, one of them a comprehensive historical display of international ex-libris, the other

 the fruits of the competition.
-Our most recent exhibition, displaying bookplates of heralds and
+In 2003 an exhibition, displaying bookplates of heralds and

-other armorial ex-libris, took place in 2003 at the College of Arms, London.
+other armorial ex-libris, took place at the College of Arms, London.
+We intend that our next exhibition, long overdue,

-If non-members come to hear of our meetings, they are most welcome to attend any but the
+If non-members come to hear of our meetings, they are most welcome to attend any (including the

 institutional and private, we have been given slide shows of ex-libris in particular styles of